-The CDC program was created in an effort to assist families with paying for their child care costs.
-There are other State of Michigan assistance programs that may provide additional help and support so that the parent can focus on working or acquiring new skills.
+The free CDC program was created in an effort to assist families with paying for their child care costs.
+There are other State of Michigan assistance programs that may provide additional help as well as ongoing support so that the parent can focus on working or acquiring new skills.

 In order to be qualified, parents or substitute parents must meet the eligibility requirements for these programs as well, which are indicated below.
 As part of these service, parents can enroll into programs that can provide them with access to new skills (such as job training) or increase their education, including GED classes.
 These other resources can be important for the Michigan resident as they work to gain long term self-sufficiency.

 Michigan allows the parent to choose from a variety of licensed, registered, enrolled and unlicensed providers.
-This also provides more choice to the family that is seeking assistance.
-Vouchers are also only offeredfor assisting with the costs for qualified providers.
+This also provides more choice to the family that is seeking financial assistance.
+Vouchers are also only offered for assisting with the costs for qualified providers.

 While the terms and conditions of the program can change over time, the main eligibility requirements for the CDC subsidy depend on household income, size, and the employment status of the family.
 The maximum income levels in place in Michigan will depend on your household size.
 So the larger your family and number of children you have, the higher your income can be.